DevOps-Kathmandu/connect/content/call-for-venue.md

 #### Contact Information

-For venue partnership discussions, please reach out to
+For venue partnership discussions, please reach out to [contact ](../contact) us page.

 We look forward to collaborating with you for DevOps Kathmandu Connect 2025! 🙇‍♂️